 The evolution of universal health care

 Healthcare is not a luxury, it’s a necessity.
 Enabling people to receive quality care should be an investment for society as well as the individual.
-Universal health care is one solution that would provide everyone with access to medical treatment regardless of their income or background.
+Universal Healthcare innovation is one solution that would provide everyone with access to medical treatment regardless of their income or background.
 Currently, many countries are moving towards universal coverage and the United States needs to follow suit if we want to remain competitive in global markets.
 The evolution of universal health care has arrived and now is the time for America to make this investment before it’s too late It’s not just about being able to see a doctor when you need one, universal healthcare means having mental and physical well-being as an integral part of everyone’s life.
 In order for this idea to work, we would have to give up some freedom in return for protection from illness or injury.

 The Affordable Care Act has had a big impact on the lives of many people.
 It is important that you understand how it works, and why some patients are unhappy with its implementation.
 There have been several different approaches to universal health care since before World War II in America, so understanding this history can help contextualize any debate about whether or not the ACA should be repealed